setr/pychan/README.md

 Images are handled using ImageMagick.
 PDF-Thumbnailing is handled through Ghostscript (currently interfaced through imagemagick).
 Webms do not get thumbnailed, at least for now.
 If they are to be, it'll likely be through ffmpeg.

-See http://docs.wand-py.org/en/0.4.3/guide/install.html for imagemagick installation.
+Currently there are no optional requirements.
+You **must** have imagemagick compiled with support for JPG, PNG, GIF, as well as ghostscript for PDF (and imagemagick needs to know where ghostscript lives.)
+I believe for most os's, this is the standard install of imagemagick.

+I'm also making subprocess module calls (without shell=True) to run imagemagick.
+I'm not sure what python does with the strings outside of shell escaping, but I think it's safe to assume sh is a dependency.

-Otherwise, at least for now, the only dependencies are python3, sqlite and any modules requirements.txt file.
+Otherwise, at least for now, the only dependencies are python3, sqlite and any modules in the requirements.txt file.

+So in total,

+* ImageMagick
+* Ghostscript
+* Python3
+* Sqlite3 (or any other SQL-DB supported by SqlAlchemy)
+* FFMPEG (probably; not yet though)

 ```
 virtualenv -p python3 testchan